 A forward roll on the beam is not an easy move but it is important for beginner gymnasts to start working on more acrobatic skills early on.
 I would highly recommend first learning forward rolls a low padded balance beam.
-It is very common for gymnasts to roll off-center and will they will find it difficult to land the roll on the beam until they have tried it several times.
+It is very common for gymnasts to roll off-center and they will find it difficult to land the roll on the beam until they have tried it several times.

 It’s also worth practicing on a line to reduce the risk of injury when rolling on a higher beam.
-Some panel mats and cartwheel mats have a straight line printed on the reverse so that gymnasts can get hands and feet coordinated in a straight line.
-The Tumble Trak mat below is an example of a mat with a beam line.
+Some panel mats and cartwheel mats have a straight line printed on the reverse so that gymnasts can get their hands and feet coordinated in a straight line.
+The Tumble Trak mat below is an example of a mat with a beamline.
 You can pick this one up for around $220 but there are cheaper versions available on Amazon.

 Be sure to start the forward roll near the beginning of the beam so there is plenty of room to stand up at the end.

 Being able to Cartwheel dismount from the beam is a milestone for many beginner gymnasts.
 It involves going upside down which can be daunting for younger gymnasts and it is easy to over-rotate as the extra air time is unusual.

 As with so many other beam skills a gymnast has to master the cartwheel on the floor and on a line before attempting to move onto a higher beam.
 I encourage gymnasts to land with a quarter turn-in (finish facing the beam) as they can then keep their eyes focused on the end of the beam throughout.
 This will also help with spatial awareness and landing with control.